 The service of Meccano does not end with selling an Outfit and a Book of Instructions.
 If ever you are in any difficulty with your models, or if you want advice on anything connected with this great hobby, write to us.
-We receive hundreds of interesting letters from boys in all parts of the world, and each of these is answered personally by one of our staff of experienced experts.
+We receive hundreds of letters from boys in all parts of the world, and each of these is answered personally by one of our experts.

 Whatever your problem may be, write to us about it.
-Do not hesitate.
 We shall be delighted to help you in any way possible.
+Address your letters to Information Service, Meccano Ltd, Binns Road, Liverpool 13.